niledatabase/niledatabase/examples/user_management/email_login/NextJS/README.md

 - Open [http://localhost:3000](http://localhost:3000) to try the app.

 - You can now signup and login via the example app.
-Then you can switch back to Nile Console and see the users in your database with `select * from users`
+Then you can switch back to Nile Console and see the users in your database with `select * from users.users`